 • There is an increased risk of an ectopic pregnancy.
 Ectopic pregnancy is where the egg is fertilized and implants inside the fallopian tubes instead of the uterus.
 This type of pregnancy can not reach full term, and you will need to speak to your ob-gyn to determine an emergency contraception option.

-• Tubal ligation is permanent female sterilization, so you must be very sure that you no longer want the option of pregnancy.
+• Tubal ligation is permanent female sterilization.
 Tubal ligation reversal is a possible surgical option to reopen the fallopian tubes.
 Still, its success will depend on your age, the type of surgery you had, and your reproductive health.

 • Like any surgery, there are risks with more invasive procedures.
 You risk damage to your bladder, bowel, and blood vessels.
 Incisions can also become infected, leave scars, or cause lingering abdominal pain.